JamesHawk585/flatiron-phase-2-project/README.md

     + Article
     - CommentList
     - Comment
 3. [0/2] There should be at least 2 client-side routes using React RouterLinks to an external site..
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.
-Use RESTful routing conventions where applicable.
+4. [] Use RESTful routing conventions where applicable.
-4. [] Use a json-server to create a RESTful API for your backend and make both a GET and a POST request to the json server.
+5. [x] Use a json-server to create a RESTful API for your backend and make both a GET and a POST request to the json server.
     + GET Request: Fetching Blog Posts

-    + POST Request: Users would enter their comment text and submit it, triggering a POST request to send the comment data to the server for storage and display.
+    + POST Request: Adds new posts to db.json and appends to the DOM.

-5. [x] Use a form to make your post request, specifically a controlled form/component.
+6. [x] Use a form to make your post request, specifically a controlled form/component.
-6. [] Additionally, you may choose to incorporate data from an external API but it is not required.
 7. [] For this project, you will need two separate repositories: one for your frontend and one for your backend.
 8. [17/30] At least 30 total commits.

 ToDo List:
-1. [] Append new blog post to the dom.
+1. [x] Append new blog post to the dom.
 2. [] Add functionality to delete blog post.
 3. [] reseacrh Environmental Variables. .git ignore.
     .env files.